Introduction to Transformers: an NLP Perspective

-However, sandwiching each layer between $Q(\cdot)$ and $D(\cdot)$ will lead to additional cost of running $Q(\cdot)$ and $D(\cdot)$.
-In some practical applications, the computational overhead introduced by $Q(\cdot)$ and $D(\cdot)$ is even bigger than the time saving of performing integer-based operations.
-In general, the benefit of quantizing neural networks would be larger than its cost if the neural networks are large.
-Therefore, in practice it is common to perform quantized computation only for operations whose computational costs are high.
+However, sandwiching each layer between $Q(\cdot)$ and $D(\cdot)$ will lead to the additional cost of running $Q(\cdot)$ and $D(\cdot)$.
+In some practical applications, the computational overhead introduced by $Q(\cdot)$ and $D(\cdot)$ is even larger than the time savings of performing integer-based operations.
+In general, the benefits of quantizing neural networks are greater than the costs only if the neural networks are sufficiently large.
+Therefore, in practice, it is common to perform quantized computation only for operations whose computational costs are high.
 For example, in recent large language models, quantization is primarily applied to the multiplication of large matrices, yielding significant time and memory savings.